 A quick review, for those who were lucky enough not to suffer ear infections as children: Otitis media is an inflammation of the inner ear canal (which is the most common kind in humans), and otitis externa is an inflammation of the outer ear canal.
 The latter is the most common type of ear infection in felines.

 Regardless of the cause of the ear infection, the signs of an ear problem will always look similar.
 If you notice these issues, it's time to visit the vet:

-- You may see hair loss or scabs around the face, ears, and neck of your as a result of scratching at its ears.
+- You may see hair loss or scabs around the face, ears, and neck of your pet as a result of scratching at its ears.